tigersmuseum/history/events/formation.md

 	75th Division was raised in the field by the Egyptian Expeditionary Force in 1917 and existed until 1920.

+	The 2nd, 1/4th and 5th battalions were part of 128th Brigade in in March 1944.

+This can be modelled as a separate state for each of the battalions, or one state of the brigade...
 ...

 We can construct a history of an entity by piecing together information about its state over time.
 I don't expect to ever have complete information, so the history will be fragmentary.